binary-butterfly/formifly/README.md

 , `lessThanSibling`, `greaterOrEqualToSibling` and `lessOrEqualToSibling`.

 These functions work in essentially the same way.
-The only differences being that you have to pass a relative name to the sibling comparison functions and the fact that the non-sibling comparison functions have a more potential to be a performance bottleneck.
+The only differences being that you have to pass a relative name to the sibling comparison functions and the fact that the non-sibling comparison functions have more potential to be a performance bottleneck.

 To illustrate what we mean by relative name, let's look at a simple example: